SuaveIO/Suave.IIS/README.md

 ## IIS Installation

-**Please note:** HttpPlatformHandler was replaced by AspNetCoreModule (see the [announcement](https://github.com/aspnet/Announcements/issues/164)) so it is recommended to use this module.
+### HttpPlatformHandler vs AspNetCoreModule

-To host Suave.io web application, you need to use **AspNetCoreModule** (allows to use IIS as reverse proxy serving any application).
-This module should be available on IIS automatically.
+To host Suave.io web application, you need to use IIS module to redirect requests from IIS to your application.
+There are currently two modules:

-If not, please proceed to [AspNetCoreModule official GitHub page](https://github.com/aspnet/AspNetCoreModule)
+* [HttpPlaformHandler](https://www.iis.net/downloads/microsoft/httpplatformhandler) - the "official and safe" module, however not updated for more than 2 years
+* [AspNetCoreModule](https://github.com/aspnet/AspNetCoreModule) - fork of HttpPlatformHandler, [not supported as standalone component](https://github.com/aspnet/AspNetCoreModule/issues/117#issuecomment-311983265), but under active development with new features added

+**Which one to use?**

+Since Suave.IIS v2.3.0, you can use both, so it is up to you.
+If you can live without new features and want to something "100% production safe", then go for HttpPlatformHandler.
+If you rather want to live on the edge, go for AspNetCoreModule.
+I will do my best to keep support for both of them as long as possible.

 ## Web application installation